-Consultation with stakeholders will help improve your advice and mitigate some risks, but it is not peer review.
+Consultation or engagement (even to the extent of co-design2) with stakeholders will help improve your advice and mitigate some risks, but it is not peer review.

 Proofreading, or simple quality assurance, is important but can be a distraction to a peer reviewer.
-It's difficult to think about frameworks, risk, and being Minister-focused when you're getting irritated by typos and formatting glitches.
+It's difficult to think about frameworks, risk, and being focussed on the decision-makers' requirements, when you're getting irritated by typos and formatting glitches.
 We recommend making proofreading a separate - final - task.